Conference Agenda

 Dartanion Swift-Williams

-Executive Director and Chief Data Officer, City of Baltimore, Mayor’s Office of Performance and Innovation
+Executive Director and Chief Data Officer, Mayor’s Office of Performance and Innovation, City of Baltimore

 Director of Operations, Public Service Leadership Institute, Partnership for Public Service